Refugees of Iraq: Iraqi insurgency and civil war (2011–2017)

 The last American troops in Iraq left in 2011.
 In 2009, Prime Minister Nouri al-Maliki began targeting Sunni leaders.
 Thus, militants in Iraq, who had been mostly been driven out by the American invasion, received a surge in popularity and support, and began using this opportunity to rebuild their ranks.
 Al-Maliki also replaced many military officers with loyalists.
 Tensions came to a head when al-Maliki arrested Vice President Tariq al-Hashimi, the most prominent Sunni politician.

 The Arab Spring and Syrian Civil War were also ongoing at this time.
 Many Iraq militants crossed over into Syria, and ISIS, which had formed as an offshoot of Al-Qaeda in Iraq, seized large amounts of territory in Syria.
 They then launched an invasion into northern Iraq.
 They moved quickly, capturing Fallujah in January, Ramadi, Samarra, Mosul, Tikrit, in June, and Sinjar in August.
 500,000 people in Mosul were displaced.

 On August 3rd 2014, hundreds of ISIS fighters attacked Sinjar in northern Iraq, targeting the Yazidi community.
 Sinjar is a major Yazidi community.
 ISIS views the Yazidis as "devil-worshippers".
 400,00 Yazidi were forced to flee their homes, with 5,000 men being executed and over 7,000 women and children captured and used as sex-slaves, some to ISIS fighters in Syria.
 Many boys were trained as child soldiers.
 ISIS also targeted other religious minorities, including Christians.
-Despite ISIS being eradicated from Iraq in 2017, many female survivors are unwilling or unable to return to their homes, remaining in displaced person camps.
+Despite ISIS losing all territory from Iraq in 2017, many female survivors are unwilling or unable to return to their homes, remaining in displaced person camps.